webodf/WebODF/README.md

-If you are interested in using WebODF in your commercial product (and do not want to disclose your sources / obey AGPL), contact [KO GmbH](http://kogmbh.com) for a license suited to your needs.
+If you are interested in using WebODF in your commercial product (and do not want to disclose your sources / obey AGPL), get in touch at [the license page](https://webodf.org/about/license.html) for a license suited to your needs.

 ### Creating webodf.js...